Facebook cites progress on low-power server technology

 Servers are the brains and guts of online networks, handling computations and managing tasks.

 Intel dominates the server market with its powerful Xeon processors and stands to lose if server chips based on a rival architecture catch on.
-It has launched its own low-power chips in anticipation of a move toward microservers by major Internet players like Facebook and Google (GOOG.O).
+It has launched its own low-power chips in anticipation of a move toward microservers by major Internet players like Facebook and Google.

 For some kinds of data-center workloads, several chips drawing minimal amounts of electricity and working together can work more efficiently than one of Intel's brawny server chips, proponents of microservers say.